 Today, the number of people interested in Japanese culture and learning the Japanese language has been increasing.
 To meet this worldwide demand, Keisen offers courses to encourage and train students to become Japanese language instructors.
 Keisen graduates currently teach in Japan and Thailand.

 The dark side of globalization and constant ethnic and religious disputes characterize one aspect of our planet today.
 People all over the world have been trying to solve such crucial issues; however, mighty solutions have yet to come.
 The goal of this department is to train students to become global citizens who can contribute themselves to bringing about world peace through interdisciplinary approaches.
 'Nation and region', 'Asia and Development', 'Citizens and Human Rights' are three main pillars of this department.
 Students can deepen their knowledge through course work, and Field Studies, a uniquely tailor-made program.
-Students have opportunities to participate in Long Term Filed Study, a six-month-program in Thailand, and short term field studies in Okinawa, France, Thailand and other countries and areas.
+Students have opportunities to participate in Long Term Filed Study, a six-month-program in Thailand, and short term field studies in the USA, China, South Korea, Thailand and other countries and areas.
 The curriculum is designed to meet students' academic and practical interests, curiosity and needs.
 A wide range of courses such as Gender Studies, International Agriculture/Horticulture Studies, Minority Studies, Peace Studies, ODN /NGO Theory and Practice are offered.

 Established in 2001, this department is characterized by 'Psychology', 'Environment' and 'Horticulture'.
 Its concern is to explore the complicated relationship between human beings and nature from psychological, gender, and life ethics perspectives.
 Today's economic-driven society forms a severe hierarchy of 'survival of the fittest', and destroys not only favorable relationships among people, but also coexistence of human beings and nature.
 Courses of this department range from Women's Studies, sustainable development theories, horticulture theories to psychological education.
 Active use of computers is another characteristic of this department.
 All students are encouraged to have their own Personal Computer to take required Computer Statistics course, and trained to acquire the basic skills of data analysis.